 Lucky enough to be travelling abroad soon?
-Want to take your e-cigarette with you?
+Want to take your vape with you?
 This handy guide will tell you all you need to know about travelling abroad with your Personal Vaping Device, from essential travel preparations to where you can safely vape.

 Imagine: You land in Singapore, stroll through the streets enjoying the sights.

-You haven’t had a puff for sometime, so you put your hand in your pocket and draw out your trusty vapestick.
+You haven’t had a puff for some time, so you put your hand in your pocket and draw out your trusty vapestick.